sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - Diablo 2 must be installed in English.
 Any other language will cause completely random crashes with items, skills, and monsters.
 	- Link to English [Classic](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2) and [LOD](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2lod) installers.
 May need to sign in.
 - If English Diablo II, re-install.
-- Hovering over the bottom right of the stash is a known crash bug.
-No fix.
-Avoid moving your cursor to the bottom right of the stash.

 &nbsp;